magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 Visit [Login page](http://localhost:3000/index.html) and repeat all the interaction tests we executed in the
 [latest tutorial][14].
-Remember to first disable the JS of the browser and eventually reload the page to.
+Remember to first disable the JS of the browser and eventually reload the page too.

 When you submit the Login Form you should receive a `Please complete the form` message anytime you do not provide the `email` and/or the